Same-sex marriage in France: Religious performance

 In May 2015, the United Protestant Church of France voted to allow its pastors to bless same-sex marriages.
 The measure, which was passed by 94 votes to 3, also includes a freedom of conscience clause allowing pastors with objections to opt out.
-A marriage between two lesbian pastors was celebrated in the church in Montpellier in July 2021.
+A marriage between two lesbian pastors was celebrated in a Protestant church in Montpellier in July 2021.
 The assembly of the Union of Protestant Churches of Alsace and Lorraine voted in November 2019 by 36 votes to 13 to allow its pastors to bless same-sex marriages.
 The measure also includes a freedom of conscience clause for pastors opposed to blessing same-sex relationships.